njbarber/logstash-operator/README.md

   ...
 ```

-where `<application-name>` represents a unique name for an application deployed in your namespace and should be consistent with the name you assigned when you configured [logging](https://github.com/connexta/grayskull/blob/master/docs/kubernetes/features/logging.md), `<pattern-name>` is the name for a pattern you are creating that you can reference under `spec.matchers`, `<match-pattern>` is a grok pattern, and `<filter-pattern>` in the full pattern you want to match on in your log messages.
+where `<application-name>` represents a unique name for an application deployed in your namespace and should be consistent with the name you assigned when you configured [logging](https://github.com/connexta/grayskull/blob/master/docs/kubernetes/features/logging.md), `<pattern-name>` is the name for a pattern you are creating that you can reference under `spec.applications[*].matchers`, `<match-pattern>` is a grok pattern, and `<filter-pattern>` is the full pattern you want to match on in your log messages.
 There are [logstash patterns](https://github.com/elastic/logstash/blob/v1.4.2/patterns/grok-patterns) available by default which you should look at before attempting to create your own, as well as [filter-examples](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) that you can use to be more familar with the Logstash filter syntax.
 The Kibana Dashboard also offers a `Grok Debugger` under `Dev Tools`, which allows you to declare your own patterns and experiment with filters so you can be confident your log messages are being indexed the way you expect.